-2.3 Capabilities of the H.323 MCU
+2.3.
+Capabilities of the H.323 MCU

-A typical MCU supports centralized multipoint conferences and consists of an MC and an MP, as indicated earlier.
+As indicated earlier, a typical MCU supports centralized multipoint conferences and consists of an MC and an MP.
 The MP performs video switching or mixing, audio transcoding and mixing, and T.120 data distribution.

 Each terminal transmits its audio and video streams to the MCU.
-The MP performs synchronisation and audio mixing of the received audio streams and distributes back in point to point mode the mixed audio stream to each participant.
-The MP performs either video mixing, if supported by the MCU, or video switching, activated by voice or a chair control mechanism (Figure 2).
-In the case of video mixing, the mixed stream is transmitted in point to point mode to each participant.
-In the video switching case, the speaker's video stream (Sa in Figure 2) is transmitted to each participant, while simultaneously the speaker's terminal may be receiving another video stream (Sb in Figure 2).
+The MP performs synchronisation and audio mixing of the received audio streams and distributes back in point-to-point mode the mixed audio stream to each participant.
+The MP performs either video mixing, if supported by the MCU, or video switching, activated by voice or a chair control mechanism (Fig. 2).
+In the case of video mixing, the mixed stream is transmitted in point-to-point mode to each participant.
+In the video switching case, the speaker's video stream (Sa in Fig.2) is transmitted to each participant, while simultaneously the speaker's terminal may be receiving another video stream (Sb in Fig 2).

-The MC provides conference control functions, which are discussed bellow.
+The MC provides conference control functions, which are discussed below.

-2.4 Control issues
+2.4.
+Control issues

-2.4.1 Chair control
+2.4.1.
+Chair control

-The chair control procedure is defined in H.243 [3].
-In order for the chair control feature to be used in a multipoint conference, both the H.323 terminals and the MCU should support this option.
-The chairperson is able to manage the conference (e.g., drop participants) and select which video stream is transmitted from the MCU to each video capable terminal.
+The chair control procedure is defined in H.243 [6].
+For the chair control feature to be used in a multipoint conference, both the H.323 terminals and the MCU should support this option.
+The chairperson is able to manage the conference (e.g., drop participants) and select, which video stream is transmitted from the MCU to each video capable terminal.
 More specifically, the chair control terminal in an H.323 conference has the following visualisation-forcing capabilities: